How do I know if my business is a small or large group?

 Small versus large

-We consider your business a large group if you have 51 or more full-time equivalent employees.
+We consider your business a large group if you have 51 or more eligible employees.
 The Affordable Care Act has different requirements for large groups, and they can choose from a wider selection of plans.
 Contact us to learn more.

 What are full-time equivalent employees?